oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-fmw-domains/_index.md

 ```

 This creates a DNS name `database` in the current namespace, or`default` if no namespace is
-specified, as in the example above.
+specified, as in the previous example.
 In this example, the fully qualified name would be
 `database.default.svc.cluster.local`.
 The second part is the namespace.
 If you looked up the `ClusterIP` for such a service, it would have an IP address on the overlay
 network, that is the network inside the Kubernetes cluster.
 If you are using flannel,